Long hours are synonymous with an architecture job, so much so that it has become intrinsic to the office culture.

 Going against the norm, Sweden has been recently making a lot of waves by introducing 6-hour workdays.

 CEO of Filimindus, Linus Feldt, opined, “I think the 8-hour work day is not as effective as one would think.
 To stay focused on a specific work task for 8 hours is a huge challenge.
-In order to cope, we mix in things and pauses to make the work day more endurable.”
+In order to cope, we mix in things and pause to make the work day more endurable.”

 He further added that employees are instructed to avoid social media and other interruptions during work to make up for the cutbacks in working hours.
 Also, meetings are kept brief, so people can do the same amount of work without losing out on time.